 Her writing focus on the characters' psychology, generally antiheroes.
 The characters are the most important in her books, much more than the topic, due to "an introspection, a reflection, not sentimental, but feminine".
 Her novels cover a multitude of topics, treat actual and socially relevant problems such as injustices or poor communication between people and frequently, the core of her stories remains unexplained.
 Añó asks the reader to discover the "deeper meaning" and to become involved in the events presented.

 She was awarded the 18th City of Almenara Joan Fuster Prize for Fiction.
 Fourth prize of the 5th Shanghai Get-together Writing Contest, organized by Shanghai Peoples' Association for Friendship with Foreign Countries, Shanghai Municipal Tourism Administration, Shanghai Library and Shanghai Daily.
 In 2016 she was awarded to be a writer in residence by the culture association Nuoren Voiman Liitto at Villa Sarkia in Finland and at the Shanghai Writing Program, hosted by the Shanghai Writers' Association.
 In 2017 she is awarded by the Baltic Centre for Writers and Translators to be a writer in residence in Sweden and distinguished at International Writer's and Translators' Center of Rhodes in Greece.
 In 2018 she is awarded with the residency Krakow UNESCO City of Literature in Poland.
+In 2019 she is distinguished at IWTH in Latvia and in 2020 she is selected at IWP in China.

 Literary Prizes/ Awards: